DAILY DISCIPLINE #96

-(The wooden yoke carried by Jeremiah was to perpetually remind the people that they must service the king of Babylon until the appointed time had come.
-The yokes or burdens in our own lives may be caused by our own sinfulness and yet if we bow our head in submission to God, He can use it for our good.)
+The wooden yoke carried by Jeremiah was to perpetually remind the people that they must submit to the king of Babylon until the appointed time had come.
+The yokes or burdens in our own lives may be caused by our own sinfulness and yet if we bow our head in submission to God, He can use it for our good.

 Day 13- At times God asked Jeremiah to do something that defied common sense.
 For example, while the Babylonian army was besieging Jerusalem and captivity seemed imminent, God wanted Jeremiah to buy the family property at Anathoth!

 Day 14- God has His reasons however for what may seem as nonsense to us or to others.

 Jeremiah's obedience was like a promise to the people.

 Day 15- Sometimes obeying God might be dangerous.

 Jeremiah 18:18 / 20: 1-3 / 26:7-8 / 37:15 / 38:6

 In short, for Jeremiah, obeying God meant "death to self" on every point.

 --He died to the human ties of love : he couldn't take a wife and his friends and family betrayed him.

 --He died to the goodwill of his fellows.
 There is no record of even one voice that thanked him.